cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

 · Integrated management of customer profiles, brokers, and commissions.
 · Transparent, educational dashboards that support learning and experimentation.

-This project therefore specifies and implements a Share Market Management and Prediction System that:
+This project therefore specifies and implements a Stock Analysis & Market Sentiment system that:

 · Provides user accounts, portfolios, and a virtual wallet for simulated trading.
 · Enables stock buy/sell operations, dividend recording, and fund tracking.